© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Langstone motte and enclosure is a scheduled monument protected by Cadw under reference MM059.
 View the official record →

-Langstone motte and enclosure is a motte and bailey castle situated in Wales, with official designation reference Cadw SAM MM059.
+Langstone motte and enclosure is a motte and bailey castle situated in Wales, designated as a Scheduled Ancient Monument (Cadw SAM MM059).
 It is designated a Scheduled Ancient Monument by Cadw under reference MM059.

 Langstone motte and enclosure dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Langstone motte and enclosure is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM059.